barrawi/linux-sysadmin-labs/README.md

-# Linux SysAdmin & DevOps Portfolio Labs
+# Linux SysAdmin & DevOps Portfolio Toolkit
 This repository serves as a collection of labs and projects focused on Infrastructure-as-Code (IaC), Linux System Hardening, CI/CD Automation, and Containerization.

 The goal of these labs is to demonstrate a production-ready approach to managing Linux environments prioritizing security, idempotency, and comprehensive documentation